PoisotLab/SimpleSDMLayers.jl/src/datasets/README.md

 moment).
 Note finally that these functions do not allow *users* to determine where the layers will be stored, as they are meant to access them using overloads of `SimpleSDMPredictor` anyways.

+The fourth step is to define a `_readfunction` for the layer(s), which takes the provider and dataset types as arguments, which is going to be either `geotiff`, `ascii`, or `netcdf` (unless you need to implement additional ones).
+The default is `geotiff`.

+The last non-user-facing step to build the interface is to write a series of `_get_raster` functions, which will minimally accept the provider and dataset as their first two arguments, then a layer if there are multiple as the third argument, and a series of keywords and/or scenarios for *e.g.* climate change.
+Because of the volume of data, these functions should almost always start by checking whether the file exists, and only download what is required.
+These functions must return a path to the layer to import.